 Partnering with a staffing and recruiting agency is the last of our small business hiring tips.
 In addition to a wealth of resources and a significant network of candidates, the right agency will know your specific industry and work regularly with small to midsize businesses like yours.
 As such, they will bring you the best candidate for any of your job openings.

-At 4 Corner Resources, our team of experts has been helping small to midsize businesses throughout central Florida area attract, qualify, and screen candidates for 13 years.
+At 4 Corner Resources, our team of experts has been helping small to midsize businesses attract, qualify, and screen candidates for more than 15 years.
 We are client-driven and have an adaptive, flexible, and personal style that makes us easy to work with.
 If you don’t know how to recruit employees for your small business, our recruiting and hiring experts are here to answer questions and provide guidance throughout the process.
-If needed, we can take the burden off your shoulders and handle the process ourselves to match the perfect candidates with your business.
+If needed, we can take the burden off your shoulders and handle the process from start to finish to match the perfect candidates with your business.

-We hope these small business hiring tips will be useful when hiring employees for your small business.
 If you have questions about how to recruit good employees for a small business, we invite you to reach out.
-Contact 4 Corner Resources to get in touch with our staffing experts today and explore how we can help your small to midsize business.
+Contact 4 Corner Resources to get in touch with our staffing experts today and explore how we can help you hire for success.